Built by Chaitanya Ramineni.

 I build decision systems that change the way organizations operate.

-My work runs through schools, hospitals, and grant-funded programs — across modern data platforms, measurement, analytics, and the operating rhythms that turn signal into action.
+My work runs through education, mental health and behavioral programs, and grant-funded mission-driven organizations — across modern data platforms, measurement, analytics, AI, and the operating rhythms that turn signal into action.
 I step into complex environments, deliver early value, and build toward scalable systems with stronger decision discipline — from data foundations to the narratives executives and frontline operators can act on.

 I lead with a player-coach mindset and a bias toward turning priorities into progress.
 Every engagement strengthens the in-house team — not its dependency on me.
 Stack-light, context-rich, built to be handed off.